Marknjo/learngit/README.md

-# Introduction to GitHub and Git Basic Syntax
+# Introduction to GitHub and Git: Basic Syntax

 Simple Guideline on how to use git bash.